SOM-Firmwide/SOMS/docs/installation.rst

 Installing soms
 =====================

-The most direct way to work with ``compas_tno`` is by cloning the repository to your local drive.
+The most direct way to work with ``SOMS`` is by cloning the repository to your local drive.
 This is the equivalend of downloading the source files and unzipping it in a predetermined location in your machine.

 Create a folder to store the code.
 We suggest something like ``C:/Code/`` if you are in Windows.
 Navigate in the terminal to the folder.
 If you are new to using the teminal, check out this guide to orient yourself  `here <https://gomakethings.com/navigating-the-file-system-with-terminal/>`_.
 When you are in the folder type: